 Air pollution in Hanoi is very serious, especially from October every year.
-About 35% of the days have PM2.5 dust concentrations exceeding the permitted level, with 47 days of poor air quality and only 22% of days reaching good levels.
+About 35% of the days have PM2.5 dust concentrations exceeding the allowable level, with 47 days of poor air quality and only 22% of the days reaching good levels.
 The average PM2.5 concentration reaches 47 µg/m³, nearly double the limit.

 With 7.3 million motorbikes and 1.2 million cars using petrol or diesel, motorbikes are considered a major cause of pollution.